 If you need more than configuration data, like Redis, we recommend exploring Edge compatible solutions like Upstash which can be globally replicated to different regions.

 Using a traditional relational database in multiple regions is possible, but potentially costly or difficult to maintain.
-You might consider keeping your relational database regional and only replication critical data to edge regions, otherwise keeping most workloads running in the single region with regionally located compute.
+You might consider keeping your relational database regional and only replicate critical data to edge regions, otherwise keeping most workloads running in the single region with regionally located compute.